 History of Seiko

 If there is one thing that Seiko is known for, it is innovation.
-Seiko was the first company to introduce the revolutionary quartz movement powered watches in 1969.
+Seiko was the first company to introduce the revolutionary quartz movement watches in 1969.
 Their Aston watch series pretty much changed the landscape of the industry as it is the first wristwatch of its kind.
 The quartz movement provided the Astron watch with impeccable and high precision time-keeping,

 Seiko once again changed the game with another revolutionary watch technology that they introduced in 1977, the solar power watch technology.
 This new tech pretty much gave Seiko’s line of watches indefinite operation time.